-- information collected for the exclusive purpose of developing, evaluating, or providing educational products or services for, or, to, students or educational institutions. - Any nonemergency, invasive physical examination or screening required as a condition of attendance administered and scheduled by the school in advance and not necessary to protect the immediate health and safety of the student.
-Exceptions are hearing, vision, or scoliosis screenings, or any physical exam or screening permitted or required under state law.
-[See policies EF and FFAA.]
+- Activities involving the collection, disclosure, or use of personal information gathered from the child for the purpose of marketing, selling, or otherwise disclosing that information to others. - Any nonemergency, invasive physical examination or screening required as a condition of attendance, administered by the school or its agent, and not necessary to protect the immediate health and safety of the student.
+Exceptions are hearing, vision, or spinal screenings, or any physical examination or screening permitted or required under state law.
+[See policies EF and FFAA for more information.]